Table of Contents

 An EXWorks Incoterm is an agreement that maximizes the buyer’s risk and responsibility, by requiring the seller to only make the goods available for the buyer at their warehouse or dock.
 Once the buyer collects the cargo, the buyer assumes all other responsibilities, including transport to the port of destination.

-This type of transport leaves all risk and responsibility on the buyer, so newbies and buyers unfamiliar with exporting are advised to use a China 3rd party logistics company to avoid errors and unforeseen costs associated with shipping and transporting the goods.
+This type of transport leaves all risk and responsibility on the buyer, so newbies and buyers unfamiliar with exporting are advised to use a freighting and logistics company to avoid errors and unforeseen costs associated with shipping and transporting the goods.

 What are the Buyers and Sellers Responsibilities with EXW Agreements?